TheDrHobo/thedrhobo.github.io/_posts/2026-02-12-travel-Livingstone.md.md

 ---
 layout: post
-title: "Livingstone, Zambia"
+title: "Victoria Falls, Zambia"
 author: "Dr Hobo"
 categories: travel
 tags: [travel, backpacking, zambia, victoria-falls]
 image: victoria falls.jpg
 ---

-This is the second in a series of five posts about my favourite places visited whilst backpacking.
+This is the second in a series of five about my favourite places visited whilst backpacking.

 ---

-## Livingstone, Zambia
+## Victroia Falls, Zambia

 **Last visit:** April 2013
 **Vibe:** Adrenaline capital meets natural wonder

 Zambia still evokes age-old African tropes of timelessness, poverty and tribalism for many people.
 It's a country that sounds distinctively African but remains largely unknown.
 Despite hosting the UN World Tourism Organisation's (UNWTO) world assembly in August 2013, Zambia is still difficult to place on the map - sandwiched between news-loud neighbours Zimbabwe and the Congo.

 However, the UNWTO event has gone some way to remedy Zambia's silent rise as an attractive tourist destination.
 From the minute you land in Lusaka, the nation's rapidly modernising capital, everything seems to undermine the stereotypical understanding of sub-Saharan Africa.
-But this blog is about the town Livingstone and the nearby Victoria falls.

 <img src="{{ site.github.url }}/assets/img/Zambia/paul-milley-fS_UGUadwbA-unsplash.jpg" alt="Victoria Falls" title="Victoria Falls - Photo by Paul Milley on Unsplash" style="display: block; margin: 1em auto; max-width: 800px; width: 100%;">